GenderPerformance/gender-performance/README.md

 process.env.AWS_SECRET_ACCESS_KEY = 'do not push it to github' process.env.S3_BUCKET = 'keep these secret'

+## Deployment
 Update .travis.yml file with your encrypted heroku api key, your app name, and which branch to deploy on.

-Update your heroku config vars with the save environment variables from above if you want to deploy it.
+Update your heroku config vars with the environment variables from above if you want to deploy it.

-## Start
+Add Heroku buildpacks NodeJS, Python, https://github.com/heroku/heroku-buildpack-apt.
+NodeJS has to be first

+## Starting on localhost 8080
 ## For macs:
 npm run start-dev